Skip to content

 GPU Right-Sizing

-Choosing the correct GPU class is the highest-impact cost optimisation.
-The guiding principle: pick the smallest GPU where VRAM is not the bottleneck and inference time meets your SLA.
+Picking the correct GPU class is the highest-impact cost lever.
+The rule: pick the smallest GPU where VRAM is not the bottleneck and inference time meets your latency target.

 GPUVRAMBest for

-T416 GBSmall models ≀ 8 GB VRAM, batch inference
+T416 GBSmall models up to 8 GB VRAM, batch inference

 A10G24 GBMost diffusion models, SDXL, FLUX Schnell